Updated: Apr 19

 I don’t mean to be alarmist, but I think it’s high time we all become aware of how dangerous these chemicals really are!
 Up until recently I would simply ask clients to refrain from wearing perfumes during sessions because I am sensitive to them.
 This is true, I often get headaches, a tingly cough or feel ill during and after giving a massage to someone wearing fragrance.
 However, these products cause so much more than just my personal discomfort, they are toxic chemicals and I strongly recommend eliminating them completely.
 Here are 5 reasons why:

-1. Synthetic Fragrances Cause Cancer - Particularly any fragrance that contains styrene, a known human carcinogen or cancer causing substance.
-Styrene is a chemical building block used in a multitude of household products including styrofoam, cosmetics, cleaners and detergents.
+1. Synthetic fragrances are known to cause Cancer - Particularly any fragrance that contains styrene, a known human carcinogen or cancer causing substance.
+Styrene is a chemical building block used in a multitude of household products including Styrofoam, cosmetics, cleaners and detergents.
 It’s hard to know what products contain styrene since it falls into a category of chemicals that can be listed simply as “fragrance” on labels.
 It's also found in cigarettes and car exhaust.

-2. Fragrances are Endocrine Disruptors - Hormones play an important role in nearly every process of the human body.
+2. Fragrances are endocrine (hormone) disruptors - Hormones play an important role in nearly every process of the human body.
 Chemical fragrances can block or mimic the role of these hormones, creating a wide array of health problems including but not limited to: infertility, birth defects, sex organ abnormalities, immune function, nervous system function, metabolic issues, obesity, diabetes, neurological problems, growth & development issues, endometriosis, thyroid issues and so much more.
-If you suffer from any of these conditions, take a look at how many fragrances you encounter every day.
+If you suffer from any of these conditions, take a look at how many fragrances you encounter every day!

 4. Perfumes overwhelm the nervous system - In today’s world, our nervous system is inundated with a tremendous amount of stimuli and I believe this is a source of many health and behavior problems.
 Our 5 senses are extensions of our nervous system, always helping us to navigate the outside world by receiving information.
 With some stimuli remaining constant, the nervous system never gets a break.
 Here are some examples of how each sensory organ is bombarded every day in the life of an average person.